wanderinglab/hugo_site/content/authors/david-stroud/_index.md

 # Organizations/Affiliations
 organizations:
 - name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Lecturer of Information Systems and Quantitative Methods at Troy University.
 Machine Learning Engineer with extensive experience in Cloud Computing, Big Data, Machine Learning and Deep Learning projects.
+My area of research is Theoretical
+Reinforcement Learning in the space of Supply Chain Management.

 # List each interest with a dash
 interests:
-- Interest 1
+- Reinforcement Learning
-- Interest 2
+- Operations Research

 education:
   courses: